succinctlabs/network/contracts/DESIGN.md

 The protocol consists of the following core contracts:

-* [Succinct](./src/tokens/Succinct.sol) "Succinct (PROVE)" - The ERC20 primary liquid token.
+* [Succinct](./src/tokens/Succinct.sol) "Succinct ($PROVE)" - The primary ERC20 token.
-* [IntermediateSuccinct](./src/tokens/IntermediateSuccinct.sol) "IntermediateSuccinct (iPROVE)" - The ERC4626 token with $PROVE as the underlying.
+* [IntermediateSuccinct](./src/tokens/IntermediateSuccinct.sol) "IntermediateSuccinct ($iPROVE)" - The ERC4626 token with $PROVE as the underlying.
+Non-transferable outside of staking operations.
-* [SuccinctProver](./src/tokens/SuccinctProver.sol) "Prover-N (PROVER-N)" - The ERC4626Rewards token with $iPROVE as the underlying.
+* [SuccinctProver](./src/tokens/SuccinctProver.sol) "Prover-N ($PROVER-N)" - The ERC4626Rewards token with $iPROVE as the underlying.
 Each prover has their own deployment of this contract, and `N` is replaced with an incrementing number representing the prover's ID.
+Non-transferable outside of staking operations.
-* [SuccinctStaking](./src/SuccinctStaking.sol) "StakedSuccinct (stPROVE)" - The ERC20 terminal receipt token, containing the logic for staking, unstaking, rewards, slashing, and dispensing.
-For the purposes of this document, $stPROVE treated as distinct from the staking contract logic.
+* [SuccinctStaking](./src/SuccinctStaking.sol) "StakedSuccinct ($stPROVE)" - The staking receipt ERC20 token, containing the logic for staking, unstaking, slashing, and dispensing.
+For the purposes of this document, $stPROVE treated as distinct from the staking contract logic, but they are actually combined into a single contract.
+Non-transferable outside of staking operations, and acts as the Governance token.
+* [SuccinctVApp](./src/SuccinctVApp.sol) - Handles settlement of the offchain VApp transactions and is responsible for deposits, withdrawals, and triggering slashing.
 * [SuccinctGovernor](./src/SuccinctGovernor.sol) - The governor for on-chain governance, using $stPROVE as the votes token.
-* [VApp](./src/mocks/MockVApp.sol) - Handles settlement and is responsible for triggering rewards and slashing.

 ## Operations